A continuing tale of life in the boonies

 "Thetford Mines!" yelled Susan Schwake, co-owner of artstream (the small "a", though annoying, is insisted upon) gallery, looking up from the newspaper, a few days later.
 "I know that place.
 It’s ghastly!"

 Prompted by his wife’s alarm, Reiner Schwake tapped deftly on a computer keyboard and in a trice produced screen-sized views of the asbestos mines.
-They certainly were massive enough to be seen from space.
+They certainly were massive enough to be seen from outer space.

 I was a little taken aback, but launched into my line about both cities being built by the honest toil of noble workers who, with shared French roots, were ancestral, as well as industrial, brothers and sisters.